nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 :orange_book: If you want to add new tags to a contact without replacing the old ones, you can use the _Tag_ command.

-The above screenshot shows how the _Tag_ command can be used to tag a contact with the tag "groupmate".
+:camera: The above screenshot shows how the _Tag_ command can be used to tag a contact with the tag "groupmate".

 :page_with_curl: Format: `tag INDEX t/TAG...`